AI Literacy Training for New Zealand Organisations

 We train on the tools your organisation has approved or plans to approve: ChatGPT, Microsoft Copilot, Claude, Google Gemini, and sector-specific AI applications.
 Practitioner modules use hands-on exercises with your actual tools and real work scenarios.
 We can also advise on tool selection and acceptable use policies as part of the training engagement.

-Invest in AI Literacy Training for Your New Zealand Organisation
+Learn more →Invest in Artificial Intelligence Literacy Training for Your New Zealand Organisation

 Your people are already using AI.
 The question is whether they understand the rules that apply in New Zealand.
-We build training programmes around Privacy Act 2020, Treaty obligations, and your sector's compliance requirements -- not generic international content.
+We build training programmes around the Privacy Act 2020, Treaty of Waitangi obligations, OECD AI Principles, FMA and RBNZ expectations, and your sector's specific requirements, not generic international content that leaves critical gaps.
+Equip every member of your team with the knowledge to manage risk effectively and apply governance in their daily work.

 NZ-specific content | Sector compliance modules | Flexible delivery | Auckland, Wellington, Christchurch